GuodongLong/sentiment/index.md

 All tweets will be categorised to the above five classes.
 In particular, Label 1 belongs to negative, Label 2 belongs to positive, label 3~5 belongs to neural comments.

-### Labeling process with active learning framework (Peng Yan & Tao Shen to complete)
+### Labeling process with active learning framework
 - Step 1: extracting 20,000 tweets (instances in machine learning terminology) from the date of policy published.
 - Step 2: randomly selecting 1% instances (say 200)
 - Step 3: asking four assessors (two males and two females with different background) to label the selected instances.